nidup/starcraft2-agent/doc/reinforcement_marine_agent.md

  - 100k agent steps ~= 30 episodes ~= 30 minutes
  - 400k agent steps ~= 144 episodes ~= 100 minutes

-The reward history and final QLearning Table are stored in `data` folder using a different file per agent.
+The reward history and final Q-Learning Table are stored in `data` folder using a different file per agent.
-The file is suffixed by `_qlearning` and contains a pandas DataFrame.
+The file is suffixed by `_QLearning` and contains a pandas DataFrame.
 This archive is re-used when it exists, you can drop it to train the agent from scratch.

 Run